 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 This page is a Florida companion to our national guide: Invasive Tree Species (Weed Trees).
-Use it to confirm what’s considered invasive in Florida, verify identification, and find the most useful mapping and reporting tools.
+Use it to confirm what is considered invasive in Florida, identify common species quickly, choose a control path, and plan better native replacement after removal.

-Jump to: quick linkscommon invasive treesverify & reportcontrol playbookFAQs
+Jump to: quick linkstop invasive treeshow to identify themwhat to plant insteadverify & reportcontrol playbookFAQs

 Coasts • Wetlands • Hammocks • Canal Banks

-Use the 6 examples below as a quick visual shortlist.
+Use the six examples below as a quick visual shortlist.
 Confirm with UF/IFAS or FWC pages, then decide whether to report, remove, or manage.
-If you’re near water, in protected habitat, or dealing with a large tree, coordinate with local guidance before you act.
+If you are near water, in protected habitat, or dealing with a large tree, coordinate with local guidance before you act.

 Florida invasive trees in wetlands and coastal habitats